nichoke/groupRanking/README.md

 # groupRanking
-was for a paid project for free cause very basic
+was for a paid project
+open source for anyone too lazy to do it themselves